LuisWinckelmann/-JavaDeep-MLP-RNN-Exploration-with-Training-Testing-Visualization-/README.md

    ```

 ## Classes and Functionality
+- Networks:
   - `MultiLayerPerceptron`: Basis for creating MLP of any size with sigmoid activation function.
 Includes forward pass, backward pass and stochastic gradient decent (SGD) with momentum,
   - `RecurrentNeuralNetwork`: Basis for creating any RNN with tanh activation function.
 Includes forward pass, backpropagation through time and SGD with momentum.
+- Toy problems:
   - `MLPXOR.java`: Classic XOR toy problem with training and testing.
   - `MLPGeometry.java`: Non-linear binary classification problem (see <a href="#about-the-project">here</a>) with training, testing and visualizations.
   - `RNNTrajectory.java`: Past-dependent toy problem of simulating a spiral movement (see <a href="#about-the-project">here</a>) with training, testing and visualizations.

 ## Roadmap